andrasq/node-qbuffer/Readme.md

 QBuffer
 =======

-fast binary stream buffer, to be able to coalesce then re-split chunked binary data
+Fast binary stream buffer, to be able to coalesce then re-split chunked binary data.
+Handy for concatenated byte-counted binary or mixed text/binary data like BSON entities or beanstalkd responses.

 For easier throttling and event loop control, QBuffer implements pull-based flow control.
 It buffers incoming data on write, but reading happens when the code is ready for the data, not when the data happens to arrive.

-WORK IN PROGRESS

         var assert = require('assert')